JasonShen-SH/Sign-language-recognition-glove-enhanced-by-visual-sensory-based-multimodality-machine-learning/README.md

 We aim to integrate the methods of computer vision and sensors to create an AI-based system that can help recognize certain gestures in the American Sign Langauge, so as to help the speech & hearing impaired people better communicate.
 This project is still ongoing.

-Please do not use the code at present, the programming is in mess, I'm still improving, thanks!
+Please do not use the code at present, I'm still improving, thanks!